cseanburns/personal_knowledge_mgmt/src/9-library-sources-part-1.md

 Instead of using double quotes to force results to match your query, you have other options.
-These include the ability to state whether the search results should contain the terms in your query, match exactly as the terms in your query, which is like using double quotes, or whether the search results should start with the same terms as your query.
+These include the ability to state whether the search results should contain the terms in your query, match exactly the terms in your query, which is like using double quotes, or whether the search results should start with the same terms as your query.